Down Syndrome Advocacy Conference FAQ

 When should I plan to arrive and depart Washington, D.C.?

-Please plan to arrive in Washington, DC in time to attend the training session that begins at 9 AM on Wednesday, March 20.
-Meetings and conference programming will be scheduled into the early evening on March 21.
-Therefore, participants are strongly encouraged to plan the latest possible departure on March 21 or plan to depart anytime on March 22.
+If you have purchased the general conference ticket, please plan to arrive in Washington, DC in time to attend the training session that begins at 9 a.m. on Tuesday, April 29.
+Meetings and conference programming will be scheduled for the early evening of April 30.
+Therefore, participants are strongly encouraged to plan the latest possible departure on April 30 or May 1.

 Where is the conference?